ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 Recently, Ordina gave me the chance to visit the [Red Hat's partner conference](https://www.redhat.com/en/about/events/red-hat-partner-conference-emea-2017) and my excitement for OpenShift reached new heights.
 With my body being unable to contain all that excitement for OpenShift, I had to funnel it into a blog post or otherwise I would spontaneously combust.

-I do have to mention that when you want to work with OpenShift, you still need to have a basic understanding about containers, PaaS and Kubernetes if you want to understand some of its magic.
+I do have to mention that if you want to work with OpenShift, you still need to have a basic understanding about containers, PaaS and Kubernetes if you want to understand some of its magic.
 If you have no idea what Docker containers are or what Kubernetes is, don't panic!
 There are some great blogposts on the JWorks blog explaining more about them.

 # What is OpenShift

 OpenShift is a __PaaS__.
-For those who don't know what a PAAS is, stop reading now, take a timecab to the year 2011 and check it out cause PaaS is awesome.
+For those who don't know what a PAAS is, stop reading now, take a timecab to the year 2011 and check it out because PaaS is awesome.

 Gartner calls OpenShift a __Cloud Enabled Application Platform (CEAP)__.